MaxHaro/ProofViz/README.md

 * **Interactive Concept Linking**: Click a concept in the sidebar (e.g., "Archimedean Property") to instantly highlight all nodes in the graph where that concept is used.
 * **Interactive Graph Highlighting**: Click any node in the graph to highlight its direct dependencies (parents and children).
 Click the background to clear.
 * **Graph Editing**: Add/remove nodes/edges to help you understand the proof your own way.
+* **AI-Powered Step Explanations**: Double-click any connecting line (edge) to open a modal where the AI explains exactly *how* one step leads to the next.
 * **LaTeX Rendering**: Uses `react-latex-next` to render all mathematical notations ($\sqrt{2}$, $\lim_{n \to \infty}$) beautifully inside the graph nodes.
 * **Hierarchical Layout**: Automatically arranges the graph in a top-down, layer-based tree, so logical dependencies flow clearly from assumptions to conclusions.
 * **Full-Stack Architecture**: Built with a modern React frontend and a robust Python/Flask backend.